godcodehunter/turing_machine/README.md

 We need two conditions to be satisfied simultaneously:
 1. Find a point that we will go through exactly twice.
-2. And a new transition that has not yet happened (from a point where we have been exactly twice to a point where we have been only once).
+2. New transition that has not yet happened (point two unique)
+3. Transition point where we have been exactly twice to a point where we have been only once.

 # Example Busy beaver(3)